packetsss/Image-detector/README.md

-# Face-detector
+# Image-detector
-A simple application of cv2 trained data and use it to detect faces
+A simple application of cv2 trained data and use it to detect faces/other stuff

 ## phone_cam function